National Harbor, Maryland

 The competition resumes.
 On the video screens, the camera cuts to family members holding their breath while contestants spell increasingly ridiculous words on stage.
 One contestant’s little brother prays for her with his eyes closed every time; he doesn’t open his eyes until she’s spelled her word correctly.
 Some parents cry.
 Others just look like they’re about to puke.
 Amidst this emotional chaos, the children on the stage get through the four consecutive rounds of testing with more poise and calm than most of the adults I know are capable of.

-Even when their kids spell words correctly, parents look at the judges with disapproval in their eyes.
 The event can feel highly choreographed and stilted, because it is.
 But small moments of humor shine through.
 The judge asks Anson Cook of Virginia how he’s feeling when he gets up to the microphone.
 Cook answers, “Give me a word and I’ll tell you.”
 That kid is going far, I think to myself.
 Sadly, not in this competition, because he spells his word incorrectly and gets eliminated.
 A video shows one of the contestants playing the flute with her nose, and another shows a former contestant explaining why he lost his spelling bee: He thought “octopus” was “octopush.”

 The Bee also features a child with a particularly inspiring story: Cameron Keith, a 12-year-old from Boulder, Colorado, who nearly died after being born prematurely.
 Today, he’s a healthy young boy.
 He entered his school’s bee “by accident” in the second grade, and he’s now among the top 40 spellers in the country.
 His parents and sister are beaming from the audience as they watch him spell “grivation” and “kriegspiel” correctly, before being felled by “chausses.”